Teaching Certificate Endorsements

 1. An unofficial copy of your UW transcript, with all Spanish courses highlighted.

-2. College of Education Endorsement Evaluation form found here: MIT Endorsement Evaluation Form, with top section completed, including your contact information (e-mail, phone), UW student ID#, and total credits completed.
+2. Complete the top section of the MIT Endorsement Evaluation form including your contact information (e-mail, phone), UW student ID#, and total credits completed.

 All other applicants, please follow the steps below to request an evaluation of your Spanish coursework.
 Note that many universities' academic departments and administrative offices are closed during July and August.
 Applicants are urged to request official transcripts and Spanish course syllabi in the spring, to ensure that they can meet the September 9th deadline for requesting their Endorsement Evaluations.